stereobooster/exact-online-string-matching/src/content/docs/algorithms/Automata/BSDM using q-grams and shift-xor.md

 abbreviation: BSDMqx
 sidebar:
   order: 79
-tags: [automata]
+tags:
+  - automata
 ---

-Appeared in [42]

-Variant of (78).
+Variant of [[Backward SNR DAWG Matching]].
 It computes the DAWG assuming a super alphabet on q-grams of the pattern.
 The q-grams are associated to a fingerprint value computed by using a shift-xor hash function.

+Appeared in:

+- [42]: Faro, S.: Evaluation and improvement of fast algorithms for exact matching on genome sequences.
+In: 3rd Internanional Conference on Algorithms for Computational Biology.
+Lecture Notes in Computer Science, Springer (2016)